fanat503/Text-Span-JEPA/README.md

 novel mechanisms (16)

-each mechanism addresses a specific failure mode of standard JEPA, with a mathematical guarantee, which I hope will help to Large JEPA models
+each mechanism addresses a specific failure mode of standard JEPA, which I hope will help to large JEPA models